kitao/pyxel/README.md

 # version: 1.0
 ```

-The created application file can be executed with the `pyxel play` command:
+The created application file can be run using the `pyxel play` command:

 ```sh
 pyxel play PYXEL_APP_FILE
 ```

-Pyxel application file can also be converted to an executable or an HTML file with the `pyxel app2exe` or `pyxel app2html` commands.
+A Pyxel application file can also be converted to an executable or an HTML file using the `pyxel app2exe` or `pyxel app2html` commands.

 ## API Reference